kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

 The KluctlDeployment `spec.interval` tells the controller at which interval to try reconciliations.
 The interval time units are `s`, `m` and `h` e.g. `interval: 5m`, the minimum value should be over 60 seconds.

+At each reconciliation run, the controller will check if any rendered objects have been changes since the last deployment and then perform a new deployment if changes are detected.
+Changes are tracked via a hash consisting of all rendered objects.

+To enforce periodic full deployments even if nothing has changed, `spec.deployInterval` can be used to specify an interval at which forced deployments must be performed by the controller.

 The KluctlDeployment reconciliation can be suspended by setting `spec.suspend` to `true`.

 The controller can be told to reconcile the KluctlDeployment outside of the specified interval